lbraglia/lbclus/README.md

 # lbclus

-The goal of lbclus is to save useful wrappers and utilities for reusability in cluster based analysis.
+The goal of lbclus is to save useful utilities and wrappers for reusability in cluster-analysis-based analyses or vaguely related topics.

 ## Installation